Diplomacy of John Adams: Presidency

+Diplomatic relations with France were a top priority during the Presidency of John Adams, 1797-1801.
+Tensions escalated into an undeclared war.
+Adams finally managed to resolve the crisis.

 In 1796, as Adams faced Jefferson in the presidential contest, the French minister Pierre Adet decided that Adams was an enemy of France, which was accurate, and was a friend of England – which was an exaggeration.
-He encouraged American friends of France to vote for Jefferson; Federalists responded by attacking Adet for interfering in American politics.
+Adet encouraged American friends of France to vote for Jefferson; Federalists responded by attacking Adet for interfering in American politics.
 Republican France responded with a decree announcing seizures of American ships in the West Indies, and that American sailors in British service would be treated as pirates.
 In effect, a limited maritime war against American commerce began a few days before Adams was inaugurated.
 Adams responded by calling a special session of Congress, asking it to enact defense measures to prepare for war.
 However, he also sent a special mission to France to resolve the dispute.
-The mission proved to disaster called the XYZ Affair.
+The mission proved to be a disaster called the XYZ Affair.
 It led to an undeclared war called the Quasi-War.

 Adams sent Charles Cotesworth Pinckney, John Marshall, and Elbridge Gerry.
 They were approached through informal channels by agents of the French Foreign Minister Talleyrand, who demanded bribes and a loan before formal negotiations could begin.
 Although such demands were not uncommon in European diplomacy of the time, the Americans were offended by them, and eventually left France without ever engaging in formal negotiations.
 Gerry, seeking to avoid all-out war, remained for several months after the other two commissioners left.
 His exchanges with Talleyrand laid groundwork for the eventual end to diplomatic and military hostilities.